Mt Hood Forest 2-Day

 Other non-reservable National Forest Campgrounds can be seen on Google Maps, search for "camping".
 These are generally good, but with no potable water.
 Note that Pebble Ford Campground is within the embargo area and should not be used by Day 2 competitors.

-Further to the north are two county parks with excellent camping, water and showers.
+Further to the north and highly recommended are two county parks with excellent camping, water and showers.
 They are both 100% first-come-first-served.
 These are big parks and landing a site at one of these may be possible even on Labor Day weekend if you arrive early enough.
 Check their websites for current fullness, updated every few hours.

-This park features 4 group campsites that might appeal to groups of families.Tucker Park, Hood River, https://www.hoodrivercounty.gov/tuckerpark2
+This park features 4 group campsites that might appeal to groups of families.
+Only one person is needed to arrive early and occupy the site.

 Hotels